-Associate in Applied Science Degree - Business Technology Computer Information Systems Option
+Associate in Applied Science Degree Computer Information Systems

 This program is designed for students who wish to enter the information-processing field.
-The program provides a solid foundation in business and computer courses that will expose the student to many aspects of the ever-changing world of computers in society.
-Students earning this degree may enter directly into a variety of positions in the business and industrial community with knowledge of various software packages, programming languages, network capabilities, web page design, and/or technical hardware skills.
-A grade of "C"or above is required for all major requirement courses in this degree program.
-Students must have an overall grade point average of 2.5 or above in all coursework in order to receive this degree.
+The program provides a solid foundation in computer courses, exposes the student to computer networking, personal computer maintenance, and basic website design.
+This program builds upon the Technical Certificate in Computer Repair and Networking by preparing students to transfer to senior colleges and universities to pursue baccalaureate degrees and beyond.
+Students earning this degree may enter directly into a variety of positions in the business and industrial community with knowledge of programming languages, network capabilities, web page design, and/or technical hardware skills.
+A grade of "C" or above is required for all courses in this degree program.
+To reduce Fall and Spring semester course loads, students are advised to take fine arts, humanities, social, history, government, and/or science electives during summer sessions.